tiwahusoftware/tiwahusoftware.github.io/apps/cw-sim/index.md

 :construction: This is a simple beta version with limited functionality. :construction:

-> If you want a Linux of MacOS version, let me know.
+> Windows (x64) is currently published for download.
+If you need a Linux or MacOS version, let me know.

 ### Setup